petersolopov/vanilla-js-performance/README.md

 You can view examples of [Document Fragment](https://petersolopov.github.io/vanilla-js-performance/dom-updates/document-fragment) and [Multiple Append](https://petersolopov.github.io/vanilla-js-performance/dom-updates/multiple-append) directly in your browser.

+> [!CAUTION]
+> Loading this page in Safari may take longer than expected.
+For a faster experience, please use modern browsers like Chrome or Firefox.

 ### Modern Browser Optimizations

 Modern browsers efficiently manage DOM changes using optimizations like batching and reconciliation.
 As a result, adding elements directly may not be significantly slower than using a fragment, as browsers delay and merge small changes to optimize execution.